Understanding walk-in tub water requirements

 You don’t want to buy a walk-in tub and have it installed only to realize halfway through filling it up that you don’t have enough hot water to take a comfortably warm bath.

-Knowing how big your tub is can help you figure out if your current water heater can accommodate the extra gallons.
+Knowing how big your tub is before you begin installation can help you figure out if your current water heater can accommodate the extra gallons.
 You don’t necessarily need to upgrade your water heater.
 Instead, look for a walk-in tub that matches your heater’s capacity.
+If you schedule a walk-in tub appointment with an installation company, you can discuss your options and choose the best model based on your water heater’s capacity.

 According to the U.S. Department of Energy, there are several types of water heaters available, including: